Chuck Knipp

-Chuck Knipp (born 1961) is a Canadian comedian and nurse best known for his vocal characters.
+Chuck Knipp (born 1961) is a Canadian comedian and registered nurse/paramedic best known for his vocal characters, performed on radio and in live 'stand-up comedy' acts.
 His best known character is Shirley Q. Liquor.
 Knipp also performed as spirituality seeker Betty Butterfield.
 Knipp's performance of the Liquor character were controversial, and garnered protests.

 Knipp is known for his radio advertisements in Southeast Texas.
 He retired from live performances in 2010 and now is a volunteer registered nurse with the American Red Cross.

-He is a member of the Quaker_Universalist_Fellowship.
+He is a member of the Quaker Universalist Fellowship, and a follower of many Anglican and Catholic movements.

 Reactions to Knipp's characters

 Criticism

-There have been a number of articles in the media that have taken issue with Knipp's performance of Shirley Q. Liquor - a white comedian voicing a Black female character.
+There have been a number of articles in the media that have taken issue with Knipp's performance of Shirley Q. Liquor–a white comedian voicing a Black female character.